 - a.
 Develop and strengthen community partnerships through presentations, media campaigns, and forums that increase awareness and promote healthy aging. - b.
-Expand evidence-based programming in King County. - c.
-Promote and institutionalize Universal Design in the built environment and ensure that new comprehensive and community plans incorporate age-friendly concepts.
+Advocate for policies and programs that help prevent chronic diseases later in life.
+[NEW] - c.
+Support increased access to health care for low-income communities, communities of color, and immigrant and refugee communities.
+[NEW] - d.
+Expand evidence-based programming in King County. - e.
+Promote and institutionalize Universal Design in the built environment-transportation, housing, buildings, and outdoor spaces-and ensure that new comprehensive and community plans incorporate age-friendly concepts.